-BRITANNIA is now a Brigantine, being a two masted vessel having at least one square sail on the foremast.
-The sail-plan is a staysail schooner, but with a taller than normal foremast to accommodate the square sail(s).
+Britannia is now a brigantine schooner, being a two masted vessel having at least one square-sail on the foremast.
+The sail-plan is a staysail schooner, but with a taller than normal foremast to accommodate the square-sail(s).

-No Bermudian sail works well with the wind aft because the sail is triangular and the wind is not even in the sail, it can very easily loose its wind and flop all over the place.
-To avoid this it usually means rigging a whisker pole, (which is actually a form of yard), to keep the sail flat.
-Even so constant attention to steering is needed on a run, especially in big following seas.
-A square sail set on the foremast has none of these problems and steering is very easy by both helmsman or autopilot - hence the age old combination of fore and aft and square sails on a Brigantine.
+No Bermudian sail works well with the wind aft because the sail is triangular and the wind is not pressing evenly into the sail.
+It can very easily loose its wind and flop all over the place.
+To avoid this a whisker pole can be rigged, (which is actually a form of yard), to keep the sail flat.
+Even so, constant attention to steering is needed on a run, especially in big following seas.
+A squares’l set on the foremast has none of these problems, and steering is very easy by both helmsman or autopilot - hence the age old combination of fore and aft and square-sails on a Brigantine.

-BRITANNIA’S head-sails are cutter rigged, i.e. jib and boomed fore staysail.
-The additional foremast height gives a 4’0” wide slot between the jib and staysail, allowing the jib to easily pass through the slot when tacking.
+Britannia’s head-sails are cutter rigged, i.e. jib and boomed fore staysail.
+The additional foremast height gives a 4’ wide slot between the jib and staysail, allowing the jib to easily pass through when tacking.

 The next sail aft is the main staysail, also known as the ‘tweenmast staysail because it is between the two masts.
 This is set on a hefty stay which also acts as the main brace for the mainmast.
-Because the sail is roller furled I had the foot made 6’0” longer than its 9’0” long boom.
-When on a reach or broad reach the sail can be unrolled completely and sheeted further aft to become a much more powerful sail, similar to a mizzen staysail on a ketch.
+Because the sail is roller furled I had the foot made 6’feet longer than its 9’ foot long boom.
+When on a reach or broad reach the sail can be unrolled completely, and sheeted further aft to become a much more powerful sail, similar to a mizzen staysail on a ketch.
 When on the wind the sail is partially rolled and re-attached to its boom, making it self tacking.

-As a grand finale I hoisted a large Isle Of Man civil ensign up one of the backstays.
-BRITANNIA is registered as a British ship in the Isle of Man and the ensign is unique.
+As a grand finale I hoisted the large Isle Of Man civil ensign up one of the backstays.
+Britannia is registered as a British ship in the Isle of Man and the ensign is unique.
 It is the well known “Red Duster” defaced with The Three Legs of Man.
-The three legged Triskelion is a very old heraldic device which has been the emblem of The Isle of Man since the 13th century.
+The three legged Triskelion is a very old heraldic device that has been the emblem of The Isle of Man since the 13th century.